nwuestefeld/Grow_mans_sky/README.md

 for working on this project!

-_README written by Maxim Strzebkowski, usage guide written by Jonas Härtner_
+_README written by Maxim Strzebkowski, updated by Nils Wüstefeld, usage guide written by Jonas Härtner_